 Our team at the Center, made up of researchers and clinicians, is constantly looking at ALS from all angles to form a better understanding of what ALS is as well as identifying potential causes.

-Colin Franz, MD, PhD, of our Les Turner ALS Center at Northwestern Medicine, recently published a review article exploring the relationship between traumatic brain injury (TBI) and ALS.
+Colin Franz, MD, PhD, of the Kiskinis lab our Les Turner ALS Center at Northwestern Medicine, recently published a review article exploring the relationship between traumatic brain injury (TBI) and ALS.

 “Several recent clinical studies have found an association between traumatic brain injury (TBI) and ALS,” explains Dr. Franz, “but there is still not an expert consensus on whether TBI is a risk factor for developing ALS.”